Tight maps and holomorphicity: Representation theory

 \section{Representation theory}

-In this section we will recall some facts from representation theory that will be needed in section 5.
-As there are quite a lot of different notions we start with a subsection going through the basics while settling the notation.
+In this section we will recall some facts from representation theory that will be needed in Section 5.
+As there are quite a lot of different notions we start with a subsection going through the basics while setting notation that will be used throughout the remainder of the paper.